Basic Usage

 At start, objects are displayed in the following orientation:

-• Z axis (positive, counter-clockwise spin) is pointing up
+• Z axis (positive, counter-clockwise spin) is pointing UP

-• X axis (longest) is pointing right
+• X axis (longest, often the prime meridian) is pointing towards the OBSERVER

 File menu

 You can find more information on the SHAPE format in the Database of Asteroid Models from Inversion Techniques.
+Here is a short description:

 SHAPE format